drdrang/simple-plotting/README.md

     pbpaste | pplot

-As with `plot`, `pplot` produces an 800×600 PNG image that's sent to standard output, so one would normally redirect this to a file
+As with `plot`, `pplot` produces an 800×600 PNG image that's sent to standard output, so one would normally redirect this to a file:

     pbpaste | pplot > plot.png